-Student-written pieces also appear in the special November and March issues.
+Student-written pieces also appear in the special November and April issues.
 The November issue contains the Supreme Court Foreword, usually by a prominent constitutional scholar, the faculty Case Comments, and about 20 Leading Cases—analyses by third-year students of the most important decisions of the previous Supreme Court Term—and a compilation of Supreme Court statistics.
-The March issue features the annual Developments in the Law project, an in-depth treatment of an important area of the law prepared principally by second-year editors of the Review.
+The April issue features the annual Developments in the Law project, an in-depth treatment of an important area of the law prepared principally by third-year editors of the Review.
 All student writing is unsigned.
 This policy reflects the fact that many members of the Review, besides the author, make a contribution to each published piece.

 For more information about the Harvard Law Review, see Erwin Griswold's Glimpses of Its History (published in the Review's 1987 Centennial Album).